-In this article we focus on problems with this kind of uncertainty, and that contain positive and negative preferences.
+In this paper we focus on problems with this kind of uncertainty, and that contain positive and negative preferences.
 We call them uncertain bipolar problems.
-To tackle such problems, we generalise to bipolar preferences the approach to handle fuzzy preferences (that are a special kind of negative preferences) and uncertainty presented in Pini, Rossi, and Venable (2005, 2010).
-In particular, we generalise to the bipolar context the notions of preference and robustness for the solutions, as well as properties that such notions should respect in relation to the solution ordering, and the procedure used to compute preference and robustness degrees.
-First, we generalise the approach presented in Pini et al. (2010) to uncertain bipolar problems where the set of the positive preferences and the set of \mathbb{R} .

-Then, we use abstraction techniques and Galois connection properties (Bistarelli, Codognet, and Rossi 2002) to generalise the procedure also to uncertain bipolar problems where the set of positive/negative preferences are generic totally ordered sets.
+To tackle such problems, we generalize to bipolar preferences the approach to handle fuzzy preferences (that are a special kind of negative preferences) and uncertainty presented in [26, 25].
+In particular, we generalize to the bipolar context the notions of preference and robustness for the solutions, as well as properties that such notions should respect in relation to the solution ordering, and the procedure used to compute preference and robustness degrees.
+First, we generalize the approach presented in [26] to uncertain bipolar problems where the set of the positive preferences and the set of the negative preferences are closed intervals of $\mathbb{R}$ .
+Then, we use abstraction techniques and Galois connection properties [5] to generalize the procedure also to uncertain bipolar problems where the set of positive/negative preferences are generic totally ordered sets.

-Our approach follows the one presented in Pini et al. (2010).
+Our approach follows the one presented in [26].
 More precisely, given an uncertain bipolar problem, the uncontrollable part of the problem is removed and new constraints on the controllable part are added.
 Thus, we obtain a bipolar problem without uncertainty and with additional constraints.
 Such additional constraints are considered to define the robustness of the problem.
 Starting from this problem, we define the preference and the robustness of the solutions of the initial uncertain problem, and we show that they satisfy some desired properties.
-Moreover, we consider some semantics that use such notions to order the solutions, and we show that they satisfy desired properties on the solutions which are not robust, and robust but not preferred solutions.
-Also, they guarantee that, if there are two solutions s and s' with the same robustness (resp. the same preference), and the preference (resp. the robustness) of s', then s is considered better than s'.
+Moreover, we consider some semantics that use such notions to order the solutions, and we show that they satisfy desired properties on the solution ordering.
+In particular, they allow us to distinguish between highly preferred solutions which are not robust, and robust but not preferred solutions.
+Also, they guarantee that, if there are two solutions s and s' with the same robustness (resp., the same preference), and the preference (resp., the robustness) of s is better than the preference (resp., the robustness) of s', then s is considered better than s'.

-This article is structured as follows.
-Section 2 provides the readers with the main notions about positive, negative, and bipolar properties, bipolar preference problems, soft constraint problems with uncertainty and their properties, as well as the approach of Pini et al. (2010) for removing uncertainty in uncertain fuzzy CSPs.
+The paper is structured as follows.
+Section 2 provides the readers with the main notions about positive, negative, and bipolar properties, bipolar preference problems, soft constraint problems with uncertainty and their properties, as well as the approach of [26] for removing uncertainty in uncertain fuzzy CSPs.
 Then, Section 3 introduces the notion of uncertain bipolar problems, while Section 4 defines some desirable properties of such problems.
 Section 5 describes the approach to solve uncertain bipolar problems, while Section 6 defines the notions of preference and robustness of such problems, and relates them to the properties proposed in Section 4.
 Section 7 studies some possible semantics for uncertain bipolar problems.
-Then, Section 8 extends the overall approach to more general bipolar preference structures, and Section 9 summarises the main results and gives some hints for possible lines of future work.
+Then, Section 8 extends the overall approach to more general bipolar preference structures, and Section 9 summarizes the main results and gives some hints for possible lines of future work.

-This article is a revised and extended version of Bistarelli, Pini, Rossi, and Venable (2007b).
-In particular, while Bistarelli et al. (2007b) shows only a procedure for handling bipolar preference problems where the sets of positive and negative preferences are two closed intervals of \mathbb{R} , this article also proposes a procedure to handle bipolar problems where the set of positive/negative preferences are generic totally ordered structures, by using abstraction techniques and galois connections properties (Bistarelli et al. 2002).
+This paper is a revised and extended version of [9].
+In particular, while [9] shows only a procedure for handling bipolar preference problems where the sets of positive and negative preferences are two closed intervals of $\mathbb{R}$ , this paper proposes also a procedure to handle bipolar problems where the set of positive/negative preferences are generic totally ordered structures, by using abstraction techniques and galois connections properties [5].

-2. Background
+2 Background

-We now give some basic notions on bipolar preference problems (Bistarelli et al. 2006, 2007a, 2010) and uncertain soft (fuzzy) problems (Pini et al. 2005, 2010).
+We now give some basic notions on bipolar preference problems [7, 8, 10] and on uncertain soft (fuzzy) problems [26, 25].

-2.1.
-Negative preferences
+2.1 Negative preferences